ant-design/ant-design-web3/packages/web3/src/ethereum/index.md

 <code src="./demos/chains.tsx"></code>

+## Add or switch network

+You can add a custom network to the user's wallet (EIP-3085 `wallet_addEthereumChain`) or switch to a chain and add it if not present.
+Use `useAddNetwork` and `useSwitchNetwork` from `@ant-design/web3-wagmi`.
+Both use the currently connected wallet's provider, so they work with any connected wallet (MetaMask, WalletConnect, OKX, etc.).
+Locale messages are in `AddOrSwitchNetwork` under `@ant-design/web3-common` default locale.

+<code src="./demos/add-or-switch-network.tsx"></code>

+Add network without `WagmiWeb3ConfigProvider`: use `addNetworkToWallet(params, options?)` from `@ant-design/web3-wagmi`.
+It uses EIP-6963 only and can be used on pages that are not wrapped with the provider (e.g. standalone landing page).

+<code src="./demos/add-network-standalone.tsx"></code>

 ## SIWE

 SIWE means Sign-In with Ethereum.
 Your website can verify user login through signatures.
 Below is an example where the backend interface is mocked.
 You need to implement it in your project.